marl0ny/QM-Simulator-2D/INSTRUCTIONS.md

 - **Text Edit Potential** folder.
 This contains the **Enter Potential V(x, y)** entry box and the **Use Tex Coordinates** checkbox.
 The **Enter Potential V(x, y)** entry box is where you can type in a new potential.
 Note that the value of the potential at a given point may be cutoff if it's too high or too deep.
 Checking **Use Tex Coordinates** uses the coordinates of the texture image to express V(x, y) instead of the coordinates in the simulation.
 Note that the origin `0, 0` is defined at the bottom left corner of the box.
 The folder **Edit Variables** contains sliders for any inputted variables that are not x or y.
 - **Edit Boundary Type** folder.
-Change the boundary conditions, where checking the **s periodic** checkbox makes the simulation periodic in the horizontal direction, and likewise checking the **t periodic** checkbox adds periodicity in the vertical direction.
+Change the boundary conditions, where selecting **Dirichlet** sets the wavefunction to zero at the boundaries, **Neumann** sets the first spatial derivative with respect to the boundary normal to zero, and **Periodic** makes the simulation wrap around itself.
 - **Edit Other Values** folder.
 This contains sliders to modify the mass **m** of the particle, the time step length **dt**, or the discrete **Laplacian** stencil size.